 Local Specialties to Try

-No trip to Tromsø would be complete without sampling some of the unique Arctic ingredients and dishes that define the region’s cuisine.
+No trip to Tromsø would be complete without sampling some dishes that define the region’s cuisine.
 Here are a few local specialties to keep an eye out for:

 - Reindeer: A staple of Sami cuisine, reindeer meat is lean, flavourful, and often served as steaks, in stews, or dried as jerky.